herrera-ignacio/oopnotes/README.md

 * Can either give builder an initializer or return it via a static function
 * To make builder fluent, return `self`
 * Different facets of an object can be built with different builders working in tandem via a base class

+ #### Use cases

+When we known that an object must be created in multiple steps, and different representations of the same construction are required.
+These requirements exist in many applications such as page generator, document convertes, and user interface form creators.

+This may be a solution to the _telescopic constructor problem_ that occurs when we are forced to create a new constructor for supporting different ways of creating an object.
+We end up with many constructors and long parameter lists, which are hard to manage.
+Fortunaly, this problen doesn't exist in Python as we can used named parametrs, or argument list unpacking.

 ---